MilkLatte-JPStudent/JRNG-JitterRandomNumberGenerator/README.md

 ## Important Notes
 Please run this on a cheap, low-spec PC without cooling it as much as possible.
 Cooling narrows the jitter, making it impossible to capture entropy.

-If you’re thinking, “I only have high-end hardware!
-Is the 100% software-driven claim a lie?!!”, don’t worry.
-Just throw it into a virtual environment with crappy specs, like a Docker container, and you’re good to go!!
+If you're thinking, “I only have high-end hardware!
+Is this ‘100% software-driven’ claim a lie?!”—don't worry.
+Just throw your Docker containers and other configurations into a virtual environment with crappy specs, and you're good to go!!

 Results from running 75 stages at 10,000 bits: [Calculation time: 1–3 minutes (probably less than 3 minutes) | Test environment: Docker with 0.1 CPU cores and 128 MB RAM | 1st run - 49.99999999999862:49.99999999999862 | 2nd run - 49.34999999999875:50.64999999999849]